iconclass/server/src/help/abouta.md

 1993

 - J.P.J.
-Brandhorst, Quantificability in Iconography.
+Brandhorst, Quantifiability in Iconography.
 In: Knowledge Organization 20(1993)No. 1, pp 12-19, 29
 - Angelika Grund, Iconclass.
 On Subject Analysis of Iconographic Representations of Works of Art.
 In: Knowledge Organization 20(1993)No. 1, pp 20-29
 - A. E. Cawkell, Encyclopaedic Dictionary of Information Technology and Systems,(Bowker, 1993), in the lemma IMAGES, pp 132-154 dr Catherine Gordon describes the use of iconclass at the Witt Library
 - C. Gordon, Analysis of Shakespeare.
-A complete listing of scenes for the expansion of 83(...) [unpublished]
+A complete listing of scenes for the expansion of 83(...) [unpublished] {{% pdf 1993_Shakespeare_index_gordon %}}
+- J.P.J.
+Brandhorst, P. van Huisstede, Analysis of the Iconclass files in Leiden, Marburg and London.
+Unpublished report, in preparation of an Iconclass Machine Readable Version (IMRV).
+Replaced by the stand alone Iconclass Browser.
+Utrecht, Computer & Letteren, Version 2, 1993 {{% pdf 1993_analysisLeidenWittMarburg_version2 %}}

 1994